KomMonitor/kommonitor-importer/README.md

 There are some requirements on your building environment in order to build and run the KomMonitor Importer API from source:
 * at least Java SE Development Kit 8 must be available
 * to build the project from source, [Maven](https://maven.apache.org/index.html) is required
-* if you want to clone the repository, [Git](https://git-scm.com/) must be installed
+* for cloning the repository, [Git](https://git-scm.com/) must be installed
+* if you wish to run the application as Docker container, you also need [Docker](https://www.docker.com/)

 You can download the latest branch directly from GitHub or if you have installed Git in your environment just run `git clone https://github.com/SebaDro/kommonitor-importer.git`.